Constellation-Labs/documentation-hub/validate/automated/nodectlUpgrade.md

 ### Handle OS System Upgrades
 nodectl will begin the **automated** process of upgrading, we only need to sit back and watch.

+nodectl will:
-- make sure we are allowed to upgrade
+- Make sure we are allowed to upgrade.
-- identify our external IP address
+- Identify our external IP address.
-- update the system package list on the Debian distribution.
+- Update the system package list on the Debian distribution.

 <MacWindow>
   ---- * Handle OS System Upgrades * -----<br />